munificent/craftinginterpreters/book/classes-and-instances.md

 </aside>

-We only need to add an include and we've got it.
+We only need to add an include, and we've got it.

 ^code object-include-table (1 before, 1 after)